 Are There Different Perming Methods?

 Nowadays, there are a few different ways of perming hair.
-You can use the more traditional method explained above, which will give you either a loose beachy wave or a bouncy and voluminous curl, or there is the digital (or hot) method of perming.
+You can use the more traditional method explained above, which will give you either a loose beachy wave or a bouncy and voluminous curl, and there is a digital perm or hot method of perming.
 This involves wrapping the hair around digitally heated rods, and using different products to set the curls.
 This method is extremely popular in a number of countries, including Japan and South Korea, and it is good for adding movement to only the bottom of the hair.

 How Does the Modern Perm Differ from Perms of the Past?